sushmavankayala/data-512-homework_4/README.md

 ### Data Related License:

 1. Wildland Fires data is provided by the USGS.
-The data is available under the [USGS Data Policy](https://www2.usgs.gov/datamanagement/dmpolicy.php).
+The data is available under the [USGS Data Policy](https://www.usgs.gov/information-policies-and-instructions/acknowledging-or-crediting-usgs).
 2. AQI data is accessed through the EPA API.
 This lies in the public domain and is not subject to domestic copyright protection.
 3. Mortality data for PM2.5 related diseases is available from the CDC.
 This data is available under the [CDC Data Policy](https://www.cdc.gov/other/privacy.html).
 4. Hospital discharge data is from the CalHHS.
 This data is available under the [CalHHS Open Data Portal Terms of Use](https://data.chhs.ca.gov/pages/terms)

-### Related License
+### Code Related License
 Snippets of the code used in this project were taken from examples was developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 Revision 1.1 - August 16, 2024

 A copy of the examples referred is also available in this repository under the folder named `reference_code`.